tslenter/RS2WEB/docs/source/index.rst

 .. note::

-   This project is under active development and question can be ask to Ronald Gerits (ronald.gerits@remotesyslog.com).
+   This project is under active development and questions can be sent to Ronald Gerits (ronald.gerits@remotesyslog.com).

 Contents
 --------